tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   * For example, instead of creating a 500 line if-else decision structure in order to identify if a transaction is fraudulent, where every price range and product category is evaluated, a machine learning algorithm can review all transactions ever made by an account owner, classify and cluster transactions,and then predict whether or not the most recent transaction is fraudulent.

-* Emphasize that machine learning, in a nutshell, is just the application of statistical methods as functions with inputs.
-However, instead of a developer configuring inputs, the computer learns how to configure inputs itself and makes changes as needed.
+* Emphasize that machine learning, in a nutshell, is just developing a statistical or algorithmic model of the data that can be used to automatically make predictions or decisions about new data.

 * Explain that machine learning algorithms have been transforming a range of industries, including finance, healthcare, agriculture, marketing, homeland security, and space exploration, just to name a few. **Machine learning** is being used to used to predict